 Why are 2 to 3 pin adapters not included with my electric toothbrush or shaver?

-This is a good question and one we have often thought about ourselves, it would be a nice addition.
-There are 2 main reasons.
+This is a good question and one I have often thought about myself.
+Including an adapter in the box would be a nice addition.

 The first is the need for it.
-Many, but not all bathrooms have a 2 pin shaver socket, so the adapter is surplus to requirements for many.
+Many, (but not all bathrooms) have a 2 pin shaver socket, so the need for a shaver plug converter is surplus to requirements for many.

 The second is cost.
-If every electric toothbrush came with a 2 to 3 pin adapter it would put the cost up by a few £ and many companies want to keep costs down, so it is often best to exclude it.
+If every electric toothbrush came with a 2 pin shaver plug to 3 pin plug adapter it would put the cost up by a few £ and many companies want to keep costs down, so it is often best to exclude it.